 - Software-reuse decreases cycle time and increases quality and productivity

-- The Agile methodology decreases the effect of requirement changes
+- The Agile methodology decreases the effect of changes in requirements

-We emphasize robust coding standards, useful code comments, and extensive unit testing in course of this phase.
-We urge the team to practice test-driven development, continuous integration, and short build cycles.
+We emphasize robust coding standards, useful code comments, and extensive unit testing during the course of this phase.
+We urge the teams to practice test-driven development, continuous integration, and short build cycles.

-The software development process includes 'testing' as an integral part.
+Testing is an integral part of the software development process.
 Our project plan is accompanied by a test plan.
-While designing and coding of an application is in progress, we develop test cases.
+We develop test cases during the designing and coding of an application.

-To leave no stone unturned for the delivered system to be of topmost quality, we promote random testing and bug bashes.
-The basic principle behind these activities is that 'formal testing can show the presence but not the absence of errors'.
+To ensure that the delivered system is of the best quality, we promote random testing and bug bashes.
+The basic principle behind these activities is that ‘formal testing can show the presence but not the absence of errors’.

-All our phases of software development are marked by tracking and monitoring of our progress and also tuning of the processes and our efforts.
-These activities encompass project management, configuration management, requirement and change management, and quality and defect management.
+All our phases of software development are marked by monitoring of our progress and tuning of the processes and our efforts.
+These activities encompass project management, configuration management, requirements and change management, and quality and defect management.